 Dropbox has been using Django right from the start.
 Dropbox’s developers use Django’s extensive features to store and share files, synchronize accounts across multiple devices, and provide file history quickly and effortlessly.

 Django is scalable

 Some of the busiest sites on the planet use Django’s ability to quickly and flexibly scale to meet the heaviest traffic demands.
 Compared to development time, hardware is cheap, so Django is designed to take advantage of as much hardware as you can throw at it.

-Django uses a “shared-nothing” architecture, which means you can add hardware at any level – database servers, caching servers, or web/application servers.
+One of the greatest benefits of Django is that this framework uses a “shared-nothing” architecture, which means you can add hardware at any level – database servers, caching servers, or web/application servers.

 The framework cleanly separates components such as its database layer and application layer.
 And it ships with a simple-yet-powerful cache framework.

 We’ve already mentioned the ToDoo project today, and it’s worth mentioning again.
 ToDoo is an online student cabinet app.
 For it, we configured six server setups, and with just 250$ monthly payment for these services at Digital Ocean, we could handle 10.000 active students online.
 Without any caching or complex performance tuning.

 Companies, organizations, and governments have used this framework to build all sorts of things — from content management systems to social networks to scientific computing platforms.